kishorekumar-services/book-trailer/ai-instructions.md

 babel.config.js
 tsconfig.json
 eas.json

+**Note:** Never pass `style` or `className` props to React.Fragment or any component that does not accept them (e.g., only pass `style` to View, Text, etc. in React Native).
+This will cause runtime errors.
+Always check component documentation before adding props.

 <!-- ## 🧪 Testing Rules
 - Each UI component must have at least one Jest/RNTL test and one Storybook story.